hulous/books_resumes/ruby/poodr.md

 ---

-## Writing Style
-The book is practical and hands-on, with clear explanations, code examples, and exercises.
-Sandi Metz provides real-world examples of refactoring poorly designed code into clean, object-oriented solutions.

 ## Legacy
 *POODR* is highly regarded as a guide to writing maintainable and elegant object-oriented code.
 While Ruby is the language used, the book’s lessons are language-agnostic and apply to all object-oriented programming paradigms.